symbolworks/sysh/README.md

 ## Example Session

 We bring an example session in interacting with typical Sysh application.
-The client does not contain knowledge of `tasks`, `notes`, or their commands; these are supplied by the application according to the current context during runtime.
+The client does not contain knowledge of any application commands.
+Instead, during runtime, the current application context provides a set of valid commands, together with their syntax.
+This way, the client remains simple while application takes care of specific functionality at given moment.

 When the example session starts, user interface (UI) shows: